 - Victim Support Services: This career focuses on the victims of crime, helping them with counseling, adjustment, compensation, and offering support through a trial.

-- Penology: This academic area studies groups, group dynamics, and associated social institutions in a society.
+- Penology: This academic area studies groups, group dynamics, and social institutions.

-- Detective: Working on the front line of law enforcement, your understanding of crime and psychology will be immensely useful in understanding the mind of a perpetrator in, for example, homicide cases.
+- Detective: Working on the front line of law enforcement, your understanding of crime and psychology will be instrumental in understanding the mind of a perpetrator in, for example, homicide cases.

 Do we need to add to or update any of the information listed?
 Please contact us so we can keep our site updated.